Skip to content

 Does Washington regulate PFAS in drinking water?

-Yes.
-According to Washington DOH, the state set action levels for five PFAS in 2021, and the EPA's 2024 national rule adds enforceable maximum contaminant levels with monitoring required by 2027.
+Yes, and on two fronts.
+Washington DOH set state action levels for five PFAS in 2021, and the EPA's 2024 national rule adds enforceable maximum contaminant levels (the legal ceilings for a contaminant) with monitoring required by 2027.
+In short, the rules around these chemicals are tightening, not loosening.

 Sources